Curriculum

 What are our aims?

-We want to teach every child to read and become confident and enthusiastic reader.
+We want to teach every child to read and become a confident and enthusiastic reader.

 When children start in Reception, we begin teaching them to read.